 You can also remove tarnish from sterling silver manually and for free.

-To remove tarnish and restore the natural patina on sterling silver, you can use a baking soda paste, a commercial silver polish, or a solution of boiling water, baking soda, and aluminum foil.
+To remove tarnish and restore the natural patina on sterling silver in your home, you can use a baking soda paste, or a solution of boiling water, baking soda, and aluminum foil.

 First, mix baking soda with water to create a paste.
 Then, apply the paste to the silver with a soft cloth and rub gently.
 Finally, rinse with water and dry with a soft cloth.